Ranga Reddy district: Economy

 In 2006 the Indian government named Ranga Reddy one of the country's 250 most backward districts (out of a total of 640).
 It is one of the 33 districts in Telangana currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

+In 2025, it is noted as the richest district in India based on the per-capita income.

 Administrative divisions

 The district will have five revenue divisions: Chevella, Ibrahimpatnam, Rajendranagar, Kandukur and Shadnagar.
 They are sub-divided into 27 mandals.
 Amoy Kumar IAS is the present collector of the district.

 Municipalities/Municipal Corporations

-There are 12 Municipalities and 3 municipal corporations in Ranga Reddy district.
-They are Adibatla, Amangal, Badangpet, Bandlaguda Jagir, Ibrahimpatnam, Jalpally, Manikonda, Meerpet, Narsingi, Pedda Amberpet, Shadnagar, Shamshabad, Shankarpally, Thukkuguda, Thurkayamjal.
+There are 14 Municipalities and 3 municipal corporations in Ranga Reddy district.
+They are Adibatla, Amangal, Badangpet, Bandlaguda Jagir, Chevella, Ibrahimpatnam, Jalpally, Manikonda, Meerpet, Moinabad, Narsingi, Pedda Amberpet, Shadnagar, Shamshabad, Shankarpally, Thukkuguda, Thurkayamjal.

 Mandals

 The table below categorizes mandals into their respective revenue divisions in the district: